 Prerequisites: EDU 321 and EEL 301.
 The course examines various kinds of reading problems with techniques for diagnosis of difficulties and possible methods of treatment.
-Required for students majoring in elementary education, exceptional student education, and education of the deaf and hard-of-hearing and elementary education.
+Required for students majoring in Elementary Education, Exceptional Student Education, and Education of the Deaf and Hard-of-Hearing.
 20-hour practicum required.